Varniex/manim_videos/README.md

-# Wired Physics
+# WiredPhysics

-This repository contains the code used to generate videos on my Youtube channel [Wired Physics](https://www.youtube.com/c/WiredPhysics).
+This repository contains the code used to generate videos on my Youtube channel [WiredPhysics](https://www.youtube.com/c/WiredPhysics).

 The videos are animated using the library [Manim](https://github.com/3b1b/manim) (based on Python) created by Grant Sandersone ([3Blue1Brown](https://www.3blue1brown.com/))